-The last column of Table 1 provides summary statistics on the bequestadjusted consumption variable.
-Mean consumption is now roughly \$4,000 higher than when bequests are ignored and median about \$2,500 higher.
-Table 5 presents distributional results for a 5 percent VAT on total expenditures for the three measures of income: annual income, current consumption, and bequest adjusted current consumption.
-Households are sorted by the appropriate income measure and allocated to deciles.
-The average VAT tax rate is computed for each household and
+The last column of table 1 provides summary statistics on the bequest adjusted consumption variable.
+Mean (median) consumption is now roughly \$4,000 (\$2,500) higher than when bequests are ignored.
+Table 5 presents distributional results for a 5% VAT tax on total expenditures for the three measures of income: annual income, current consumption, and bequest